Three screenshots of the emulator window showing a black bar, in various stages of development.

 }

 Not much going on there: we create a window, attach a renderer to it and then create a single texture for that renderer which we’ll update every frame.
-There is some underlying magic I’m not going to go into, like texture access type and some other flags, because I’m honestly not entirely sure I understand the specifics.
+There is some underlying magic I’m not going to go into, like texture access type and some other flags, because I’m honestly not entirely sure I understand the specifics at this time.
 I’m trusting SDL’s example code on this.

 There are, however, still a couple subtleties: